A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots: BFM for Humanoid Whole-body Control

-All the above methods follow the idea of BFM, which is revealed from two aspects: (i) their ability to learn a broad behavior coverage from diverse data sources, and (ii) their fast adaptation ability to downstream tasks.
-These models are trained on large-scale datasets and can generalize across a wide range of motor skills, such as locomotion, HOI, and task-specific behaviors, without being limited to a single task.
-For instance, InterMimic is capable of handling various HOT tasks, while MoConVQ adapts to different tasks, such as goal-reaching and text-conditioned motion generation.
-Additionally, these models exhibit fast adaptation to new tasks, with minimal retraining, demonstrating their capacity to apply learned behaviors to new and unseen scenarios.
-Thus, the broad behavior coverage combined with the adaptation ability collectively characterizes these methods as BFMs.
+All the above methods follow the idea of BFM, which is revealed from two aspects: (i) their ability to learn broad behavioral priors from diverse data sources, and (ii) their fast adaptation ability to downstream tasks.
+Trained on large-scale data, these models generalize across a wide range of behaviors without being limited to a single domain.
+For example, InterMimic handles various HOI tasks, while MoConVQ adapts to tasks like goal-reaching and text-conditioned motion generation.
+Critically, they exhibit rapid adaptation to new scenarios with minimal retraining.
+Thus, the learned broad behavioral priors, along with the swift adaptation capability, characterize these methods as BFMs.